lbageant17/cambodia_biodiversity2/README.txt

 Data analysis and visualization in R. Construction of indices and trait variables takes place here.

 Phase 3:
-Summary statistics, regression analyses, Wald tests, and Shapley Own decompositions in Stata.
+Summary statistics, regression analyses, Wald tests, and Shapley Owen decompositions in Stata.

 Phase 4:
 Visualization of regression tests and Shapley Owen decompositions in R.